 To save your company from such a crisis, control your marketing budget.
-Check everything, from how much you spend on influencers to the cost of online advertising.
-Here is a thorough look at the changes you can introduce.
+A marketing budget for a small business can get out of hand if left unchecked.
+So, check everything; from how much you spend on influencers to the cost of online advertising.
+Here is a thorough look at the changes you can introduce to learn how to save costs in your marketing budget.

 8 Ways to Cut Back on Marketing Expenses